Mah Laqa Bai: Life

 Mah Laqa Bai was born as Chanda Bibi on 7 April 1768 in Aurangabad in the present-day Maharashtra.
-Her mother was Raj Kunwar – a courtesan (tawaif) who migrated from Rajputana, and father was Bahadur Khan, who served as a Mansabdar (military official) at Mughal Emperor Muhammad Shah's court.
+Her mother was Raj Kunwar (born Mida Bibi) – a tawaif who migrated from Rajputana, and father was Bahadur Khan, who served as a Mansabdar (military official) at Mughal Emperor Muhammad Shah's court.
 Khan migrated from Delhi to Hyderabad Deccan where he met and married Raj Kunwar.
 Chanda Bibi was adopted by Kunwar's childless sister Mehtaab Ma who was the favored courtesan - almost a regular consort - of Nawab Rukn-ud-Daula, a Prime Minister of Nizam of Hyderabad.

 Nawab Rukn-ud-Daula took a personal interest in Chanda Bibi's training and provided her with the best teachers.
 While growing up, she had access to a well-endowed library and was exposed to the vibrant culture of Hyderabad.
 By the time she was 14, she excelled in horse riding and archery.
 It was second Nizam (Mir Nizam Ali Khan) who conferred her the title "Mah Laqa Bai".
 Due to her skills, she accompanied the Nizam II in three wars; dressed in male attire, she was noted for bow and javelin skills in the wars.
 Owing to her contributions, the Nizams awarded her with Jagir (lands) on various occasions, that include the neighborhoods of Hyderguda, Chanda Nagar, Syed pally and Adikmet.
 On one occasion, she was conferred the title of Mah Laqa — meaning "Visage of the Moon".
-Though she never married, she was in love with Raja Rao Rambha Rao (the Maratha military chief who led a cavalry of 20,000 army men, fought against Maratha Empire under the second Nizam and became his favourite Amir-ul-Umra), and used to admire Captain Sir John Malcolm (an assistant of James Achilles Kirkpatrick, the British Resident at Hyderabad).
+Though she never married, she was in love with Raja Rao Ranbha Bahadur (the Maratha military chief who led a cavalry of 20,000 army men, fought against Maratha Empire under the second Nizam and became his favourite Amir-ul-Umra), and used to admire Captain Sir John Malcolm (an assistant of James Achilles Kirkpatrick, the British Resident at Hyderabad).

+Mah Laqa Bai (left) and Raja Rao Ranbha (right) playing Holi.
+All three, including Khushhal Khan, are identified by inscriptions.
+From the Ragadarshan (c.
+1804).

 She was an influential woman in the court of the second and third Nizam of Hyderabad.
 At that time, she was the only woman to be given recognition publicly in Hyderabad State.
 In addition, she was appointed to the omarah, the highest nobility.
 Mah Laqa was frequently consulted by the rulers of the state on policy matters.
 As a pride among the nobility in those times, a battalion of 500 soldiers was reserved to march with her while she visits any official.
-She was also a courtesan while the Nizams held court.
+She was also a tawaif while the Nizams held court.
 She was a mistress of the Prime Ministers of the Nizams.
 She died in 1824 and bequeathed her properties that included land, gold, silver and diamond-studded jewellery to homeless women.
 Her residence, which was located in Nampally, Hyderabad, today had been converted into a Government aided girls degree college.
 Mah Laqa of Deccan was the contemporary of renowned poets like Mir Taqi Mir, Mirza Muhammad Rafi Sauda and Khwaja Mir Dard in North India.
 She died in Hyderabad in August 1824.